 Prince toured extensively in the USA to support the album on the 1999 Tour, which largely focused on the album (the tour featured The Time and Vanity 6 as opening acts, and also acted as promotion for their albums).

-The album reached number 9 on the US Billboard Pop Chart and number 4 on the Billboard Black Chart.
+The album reached number 9 on the US Billboard Top LP's & Tapes chart and number 4 on the Billboard Black LPs chart.